Track Orders using Geofences

 to stop tracking.

-As workers visit geofences, HyperTrack generates visit markers that include information about the visit, the route to the visit, and the idle time (stops) before getting there.
+As workers visit places, HyperTrack generates visit markers that include information about the visit, the route to the visit, and the idle time (stops) before getting there.
 The visit marker is created upon arrival inside the geofence radius or geofence coordinates, and updated with visit information upon exit.
 The next section covers how you can receive geofence arrivals and exits over webhooks, query recent visits to the geofence, and add metadata to a visit marker.

 Inside each visit, you will find arrival